 This renowned art gallery is located just above the beautiful Porthmeor Beach and is housed in a stunning modern building.

 The gallery showcases the best British artists of the twentieth century including famous St Ives names such as Barbara Hepworth.

-The Barbara Hepworth museum (timed slot must be booked) is affiliated to the Tate and there is a combined ticket that allows you to visit both.
+The Barbara Hepworth museum is affiliated to the Tate and there is a combined ticket that allows you to visit both.
 Visitors arriving by train receive £1 off the ticket price.

 If the weather is too nice to be inside, then why not simply have a stroll from Porthminster beach to the harbour.
 It’s just a few minutes’ walk along historic narrow streets.